Morse code: Aviation

-In the aviation service, Morse is typically sent at a very slow speed of about 5 words per minute.
+In the aviation service, Morse is typically sent at a very slow speed of about 5 WPM.
 In the U.S., pilots do not actually have to know Morse to identify the transmitter because the dot/dash sequence is written out next to the transmitter's symbol on aeronautical charts.
 Some modern navigation receivers automatically translate the code into displayed letters.